-Comparability and completeness of data.-Registration area requirements for reporting fetal deaths vary.
+Comparability and completeness of data-Registration area requirements for reporting fetal deaths vary.
 Most of these areas require reporting fetal deaths of gestations of 20 weeks or more.
-Table 3-1 shows the minimum period of gestation required by each State for fetal-death reporting.
-There is substantial evidence that not all fetal deaths for which reporting is required are reported.19 fetal deaths of all periods of gestation, underreporting is more likely to occur in the earlier gestational periods.
-This is illustrated by the fact that for most areas requiring reporting of fetal deaths of 20 weeks or more, the total number reported for 20-23 weeks is lower than the numbers reported for 24-27 and 28-31 weeks.
+Table 3-1 shows the minimum period of gestation required by each State for fetal-death reporting There is substantial evidence that not all fetal deaths for which reporting is required are reported.

+For registration areas not requiring the reporting of fetal deaths of all periods of gestation, underreporting is more likely to occur in the earlier gestational periods.
+This is illus: ...ted by the fact that for most areas requiring reporting of fetal deaths of 20 weeks or more, the total number reported for 20-23 weeks is lower than the numbers reported for 24-27 and 25-31 weeks.
 For areas requiring the reporting of all fetal deaths, however, the opposite is generally true.